KafuuChikai/stable-baselines3/docs/guide/integrations.rst

 .. code-block:: python

-  import os

   import gymnasium as gym

   from huggingface_sb3 import load_from_hub
   from stable_baselines3 import PPO from stable_baselines3.common.evaluation import evaluate_policy

-  # Allow the use of `pickle.load()` when downloading model from the hub
-  # Please make sure that the organization from which you download can be trusted
-  os.environ["TRUST_REMOTE_CODE"] = "True"

   # Retrieve the model from the hub
   ## repo_id = id of the model repository from the Hugging Face Hub (repo_id = {organization}/{repo_name})